dotnet/dotnet-monitor/documentation/learningPath/api.md

 ### Adding Tests

 Web APIs in dotnet-monitor are typically tested using functional tests that leverage the [ApiClient](../../src/Tests/Microsoft.Diagnostics.Monitoring.Tool.FunctionalTests/HttpApi/ApiClient.cs) to call a specific API.
 Learn more about how the functional tests are defined and operate [here](./testing.md#functional-tests).

+## Notable Controller Attibutes

+### Authorization

+Controllers with `[Authorize(Policy = AuthConstants.PolicyName)]` class attribute will require authentication on all routes defined within.
+Learn more about how Authentication is handled [here](#authentication).

+### HostRestriction

+In addition to the default URLs that dotnet-monitor will accept API requests on, there are also metrics urls which do not require any authentication and are generally considered safe to expose as they don't serve any sensitive data (unless explicitly configured so by the user).
+Learn more about the metrics urls [here](../configuration/metrics-configuration.md#metrics-urls).

+If an API may potentially serve sensitive data, such as logs or dumps, then it must be in a controller with the `[HostRestriction]` attribute to avoid exposing it on the unauthenticated metrics urls.

 ## Authentication